UBC-MDS/simpler_eda/CONTRIBUTING.rst

 Report Bugs
 ~~~~~~~~~~~

-Report bugs at https://github.com/UBC-MDS/simpler_eda/issues or email to hkcmul@gmail.com if you do not have a GitHub account.
+Report bugs at https://github.com/UBC-MDS/simpler_eda/issues or email to `deepcl@student.ubc.ca <deepcl@student.ubc.ca>` if you do not have a GitHub account.

 If you are reporting a bug, please include: